embeddednow/rtl8812au/README.md

 `rtl8812au/core/rtw_debug.c:50:62: warning: macro "__TIME__" might prevent reproducible builds`

 ### Removing old drivers
-if you installed previously a driver from git hub, you have to erase any previous module 8812au.ko
+if you have previously installed a driver for the 8812au, you have to erase any previous module rtl8812au.ko or 8812au.ko
 It is located in: (Note: Use the appropriate version for your kernel)
 `/lib/modules/4.4.0-83-generic/kernel/drivers/net/wireless/`